Funeral services set for Dallas police officer Jacob Arellano - NewsBreak

 Police tracked a man's ankle monitor to a North Texas hotel room Tuesday where they rescued a severely injured woman being held captive, Lake Worth Police say.
 Dewitt Guice, 27, who police described as a "habitual abuser," was taken into custody by Lake Worth Police Tuesday.
 Guice was free on...

-Brother sentenced to life in prison for killing his sister, her boyfriend over insurance money, Collin County DA says
+'A national tragedy': 10 years ago today, Big Tex went up in flames

+And there was no saving him.
+A reported electrical fire sent the State Fair of Texas icon up in flames, nearly incinerating him into a heap of ashes.
+Only a fried skeleton of the famed cowboy and his waving hands were left in the end.
+And if you don't think...

-COLLIN COUNTY, Texas — A man was sentenced to life in prison for the 2021 murder of his sister and her boyfriend over insurance money, the Collin County District Attorney’s Office announced Tuesday.
-Blake Richards, 30, of Plano, was convicted of capital murder in the deaths of his...
+Plano man sentenced to life for murder of his sister and her boyfriend

+It’s life behind bars for a Plano man who was convicted of murdering his sister and her boyfriend.
+Blake Richards was sentenced yesterday.
+Collin County District Attorney Greg Willis says the life sentence comes with no possibility of parole